MrMarrant/SCP-263/STEAM.md

 [*]  Multiple way to interact with it
 [*]  'AntiCheat'
 [*]  Three different rewards
-[*]  25 defaults questions & 4 response for each question
+[*]  25 defaults questions & 4 answers for each question
 [*]  Configuration for add new questions or for configure values of the addon [/list]